earthboundkid/Watsuji-and-Aesthetics/22 Glossary.md

 * _Shakaigaku_ [社会学][ja] --- Sociology.
 Literally, the study of society.

 * *Shii* [私意][ja] --- Private implications.
-In Japanese poetics, this means focusing on one's idiosyncratic reaction to a situation rather than its deeper emotional meaning, the *hon'i*.
+In Japanese poetics, this means focusing on one’s idiosyncratic reaction to a situation rather than its deeper emotional meaning, the *hon’i*.

 * *Shinmin* [臣民][ja] --- The subjects of a ruler.